How To Increase Testosterone Naturally 2023: 9 Proven Ways

 Best exercises for testosterone endurance training or weight lifts?

 Firstly, I would like to mention that most people refer to resistance training as weight lifting, they are actually two different things.
-So yes! resistance training has been linked with testosterone increases.
+So yes!
+Resistance training has been linked with testosterone increases.
 I would never overdo both, because this can cause overtraining in the longer term which can then lower testosterone levels.

 Can younger men experience lower levels of testosterone?